TU-COSC-Dierbach/Practicum-27-Repo/README.md

 **The instanceof Operator in Java**<br>
-Java provides an operator called `instanceof` that lets one determine what type a given object is.
+Java provides an operator called `instanceof` that lets one determine what type a given object is during program execution.
 In this practicum, we declare a variable of type Object.
-Ths variable, therefore, can be assigned to any object of any type (since all objects inherir from the Object class, and thuis all objects are of type Object).
-A random number generator is then used to assign the variable an object of type Dishwasher, Toaster or Oven.
+The variable, therefore, can be assigned to any object of any type (since all objects inherit from the Object class, and thuis all objects are of type Object).
+A random number generator is then used to randomly assign the variable either an object of type Dishwasher, Toaster or Oven.

 Example use of the `instanceof` operator is given below,